Take That: 2018–2020: 30th Anniversary and Odyssey

 On 16 July 2018, while performing at first Hits Radio Live at the Manchester Arena, Barlow, Donald and Owen confirmed that they would be touring in 2019.
 The tour was a Greatest Hits tour and celebrated the 30th anniversary of the band.
 There was also a Greatest Hits album, Odyssey, which was released on 23 November 2018.
 The Greatest Hits album features existing songs from their back catalogue that have been re-imagined and three brand-new songs.
 It also includes collaborations with Boyz II Men, Lulu, Sigma and Barry Gibb.
 Odyssey reached number one in the UK album chart and was certified as a platinum selling record.
 The following year, Odyssey Live, the recording of their tour, reached number 5, becoming the band's 13th top 5 album, with the DVD becoming the biggest live music sale of 2019.

-In May 2020, Barlow, Donald, and Owen reunited with Williams for a virtual performance from their respective homes, hosted by price comparison website comparethemarket.com, to raise money for the music charity Nordoff Robbins and Crew Nation.
+In May 2020, Barlow, Donald, and Owen reunited with Williams for a virtual performance from their respective homes, hosted by price comparison website Compare the Market, to raise money for the music charity Nordoff Robbins and Crew Nation.